Last Update: 1/14/20

 For the most part, these energy drinks are spiked with high levels of caffeine in various forms.
 Consumer Reports studied energy drinks last fall and found a range of caffeine percentages in these drinks; in their study, the two highest in caffeine were 5-Hour Energy (242mg) and RockStar Energy Shot (229mg) and the lowest were 5 Hour Energy Decaf (6 mg) and FRS Healthy Energy (17 mg).

 The dangers of these energy drinks are still not fully known; however, a report released earlier this year by the Substance Abuse and Mental Health Services Administration reveals that the number of people needing ER help in Emergency Rooms across the country after ingesting an energy drink has DOUBLED in the past few years.
-(Read the government report on ER Visits and Energy Drinks here.)
+(Read a 2014 government report on ER Visits and Energy Drinks here.)

 And recently, the City of San Francisco sued one energy drink manufacturer for marketing its energy drink products to minor children.